ludwig-dev/godmansbok/README.md

 # Godmansbok

 A system for **godman** (legal guardianship in Sweden).
-It helps manage clients, their finances, and assets with authentication and reporting features.
+It helps manage clients, their finances, and assets with generating and exporting yearly summaries in PDF format

 ## Features
 - 🔑 User registration, login & logout (JWT auth)